SAIF: Sparse Adversarial and Imperceptible Attack Framework: Discussion and Ethics Statement

-\paragraph{Social Impact} Adversarial attacks expose the fragility of DNNs.
-Our work aims at demonstrating that a highly imperceptible adversarial attack can be generated for natural images.
+Adversarial attacks expose the fragility of DNNs.
+Our work aims to demonstrate that a highly imperceptible adversarial attack can be generated for natural images.
 This provides a new benchmark for the research community to test the robustness of the learning algorithms.
 A straightforward defense strategy can be using the adversarial examples generated by SAIF for adversarial training.
-We leave more advanced solutions for further exploration.
+We leave more advanced solutions for future exploration.